-In EYFS and Year 1, teaching focuses heavily on phonics – using the Letters and Sounds scheme – to ensure fluency and confidence in reading, and to develop skills in spelling.
+In EYFS and Year 1, teaching focuses heavily on phonics – using the Letters and Sounds teaching sequence – to ensure fluency and confidence in reading, and to develop skills in spelling.
 (More information on how phonics is taught can been found in our Phonics Policy and Phonics curriculum page.)
 Our children read Collins Big Cat Phonics for Letters and Sounds books which are matched to the Letters and Sounds scheme to develop their reading.
 These books go home for parents to support their children with their reading.
 Reading comprehension skills are developed alongside this through book talk, drama and opportunities for children to read for pleasure.

 From Year 2 through to Year 6, once reading is fluent and confident, comprehension skills are the focus of lessons.
 This is done through whole class guiding reading sessions.
 Children are also given opportunities across the curriculum to develop their reading skills, and to read with the purpose of gathering information.
 Children access books using the Accelerated Reader programme which allows them to read a range of books, and select their own reading materials from the school library.
 Children who need additional support with reading also have access to the PM Reading Recovery scheme.

 Writing takes place across the curriculum for a variety of purposes and audiences.
 Children develop the skills required to write in a particular genre or style, before being given opportunities to apply these skills in independent pieces of writing.

 Spelling rules are taught throughout the school, and spelling lists are sent home for children to practice.

 Hand-writing is a large focus in EYFS and children are taught pre-cursive script in readiness for joining their writing in later years.